ysc2229-s1-23/DSA-Final-Project-Pathfinding-Algorithms/README.md

 - bfs.py: Code for BFS algorithm.
 - dijkstra.py: Code for Dijkstra algorithm.
 - fringe.py: Code for Fringe algorithm.
-- ripcode.py: Functions that were used temporarily and other implementations that require more work such as the IDA* algorithm.

 components (FOLDER)
 - button.py: Contains code for display features such as the buttons and title at the home page.